borizspaxxkey/The-complete-Node.js-Course/README.md

 heroku config:set vidly_jwtPrivateKey=12345 // to set environment private key
 heroku config:set NODE_ENV=production // to set node environment to PRODUCTION heroku config // to see all the environment config we have set

+one server in heroku is called a dyno they have a temp filesystem